 The room fell silent.

-“She could Awaken stuff,” Tonk Fah finally noted, wiggling his foot, making his bird squawk.
+“She could Awaken stuff,” Tonk Fah noted, wiggling his foot, making his bird squawk.
 “Stick the Breath inside of a pair of pants or something.
 That could take some of her Breath but not all of it.”

 “That’s a good point,” Denth said.